sap7deb/kafka-validation-framework/README.md

 3. Run the feature files

-## Find out more about thr framework here
+## Find out more about the framework here
 [Test Automation Framework for Validation of Kafka Messages with in Microservices](https://medium.com/@sap7deb/test-automation-framework-for-validation-of-kafka-messages-with-in-microservices-794506d47e18)